Allodynia

 What Causes Allodynia?

-There are a few things ranging from conditions to medications that can cause allodynia, including:
+There are a few things ranging from conditions to medications that can cause this condition, including:

 - Diabetes-related neuropathy